coinop-logan/aut-contracts/README.md

 As in the original repo, the tests are run on a local node via hardhat.

+# A note on comprehensive testing

+To help generate a list of unit tests, I searched the contract code for any branching logic (i.e. if statements or requires), then wrote a test for each of these outcomes.

 # Setup

 Basically the same as the original repo: